-Characteristics of opening sequences in horror–teen slasher films
+Opening sequences in horror-teen slasher films always have

 The conventional technical codes used in horror films are there to create tension and suspense.
 The typical camerawork that is used is POV shots, as they allow the audience to see the world through the characters eyes and this creates a suspenseful atmosphere as the audience don’t know what to expect; an example of this would be in the opening scene of Urban Legend in which the character Michelle looks out of the windshield around the ‘isolated’ gas station.
 In addition, handheld shots are commonly used to arouse feelings of fear and terror and expecting the unknown.
 Furthermore, extreme close up shots on the characters or in this case ‘victims’ face can portray to the audience the characters emotions which can identify fear and horror.
 Also, editing is a large factor in promoting unsettling tensions and suspense to the audience – the editing is mainly quick cuts.
 In horror films, the audio codes are one main factor as the film wouldn’t be scary without them.
 Disturbing diegetic sounds such as screaming or fast paced footsteps can create uncertainty within the audience.
 Also, non-diegetic sounds such as heart beats and loud thunder can cause audiences to grip their seats with suspense or jump out of their seats with horror.